Diplomacy (Moreno Pino book): Analysis of the Ten Tragic Days from a diplomatic perspective

 In his book, Moreno Pino dedicates an entire section to the response of the diplomatic corps accredited in Mexico to the Ten Tragic Days, a military coup d'état that occurred during one of the most violent period of the Mexican Revolution.
-The coup overthrew the first democratically elected government in Mexico's history, headed by president Francisco I. Madero and vice-president José María Pino Suárez (the author's grandfather).
+The coup overthrew the first democratically elected government in Mexico's history, headed by president Francisco I. Madero and vice-president José María Pino Suárez, the author's grandfather.

 At the time, the US government was in the midst of a transfer of power: the outgoing Taft administration was about to hand power to Woodrow Wilson, then the president-elect.
 Taft, a lame-duck president, favored non-intervention.
 Wilson, meanwhile, was very close to the Madero administration and rejected the idea of replacing a popularly-elected liberal democrat with a military dictatorship.
 In stark contrast, Henry Lane Wilson, the U.S. ambassador to Mexico, personally disliked Madero and Pino Suárez.
 In his dispatches to the White House and the State Department, he exaggerated the gravity of the situation, pleading that the U.S. government employ gunboat diplomacy to force the collapse of the Madero government.
 In Mexico, he used his significant influence as dean of the diplomatic corps to exert pressure on Madero and Pino Suárez to resign.
 Taking advantage of the power vacuum in Washington, D.C., the U.S ambassador backed the coup d'état.
 Moreno Pino describes his actions, which were beyond his remit, as ultra vires.

-Manuel Márquez Sterling, the ambassador of Cuba, used his influence to ensure that José Miguel Gómez, the president of Cuba, granted Madero and Pino Suárez diplomatic asylum.
-Once the Madero administration was overthrown by the military, Márquez Sterling tried to persuade the new de facto government headed by general Victoriano Huerta to ensure that the former leaders could be granted safe conduct to Veracruz where a Cuban battleship was waiting to conduct both men to safety in Havana.
-Instead, Huerta ordered both men to be assassinated.
-Although some diplomats, such as the ambassadors of Chile and Japan, also argued in favor of saving the lives of Madero and Pino Suárez (the Japanese legation even granted the Madero family diplomatic asylum after their private residence was burned down by the rebels), Henry Lane Wilson refused to intervene to save the lives of the former president and vice-president, even when the spouses of both men pleaded for him to intervene under humanitarian grounds.
+Meanwhile, Manuel Márquez Sterling, the ambassador of Cuba, used his influence to ensure that José Miguel Gómez, the president of Cuba, granted Madero and Pino Suárez diplomatic asylum.
+Once the Madero administration was overthrown by the military, Márquez Sterling tried to ensure that the new de facto government, headed by Victoriano Huerta, granted safe conduct to the deposed leaders so they could leave the country.
+Instead, Huerta ordered both men assassinated.

+He also examines the conduct of Pedro Lascurain, the foreign secretary, who treasoned Madero and Pino Suárez by handing their resignations over to Huerta before both men were safe and sound.
+In so doing, he failed to comply with the instructions he has received from the president.